mechatroner/RBQL/README.md

 # RBQL Description
 RBQL is a powerful but minimalistic SQL-like language that supports select queries with python expressions.
 RBQL works with tsv and csv files, so you don't need a database to use it.
-RBQL is similar to awk unix tool.
+RBQL is similar to "awk" unix tool.

 ## Main Features
 * Use python expressions inside "select", "where" and "order by" statements